-Micron Technology: It Aint Over Till Optane Sings
+Micron Technology: It Ain't Over Till Optane Sings

 After beating the Q4 earnings, Micron's (MU) stock price surged.
-Now is the perfect time to ask; Is it still a good time to buy?
+Now is the perfect time to ask, is it still a good time to buy?

 I believe so.
 Micron has solid plans to increase its earnings for next year, groundbreaking proprietary technology with unknown potential, a P/E way below the industry average and reasonable debt.
 It is a healthy company, heavily undervalued and with little risk.